 The first boot may take a bit of time, so don’t hassle and let it boot.
 Once booted, you can use apps like Root Explorer, Titanium Backup, Flashify, etc. You can also use TWRP to install custom ROMs, kernels, and mods.

-Take some time to give the developer — jcadduono, a heads up.
+Take some time to give the developer — jcadduono, a thumbs up for his efforts.

 Now that’s how you easily root Samsung Galaxy S7 Edge.
 If you have any doubts or face any issues during the process, let us know through the comments.